 Mastio, IGP Toscana Rosso, 2018.
 14.5%

 Mastio is 100% Sangiovese, which sees no oak, with maturation for seven months in concrete tanks.
 Its name is after the younger part of the Medici Fortress in Volterra.
 Designed to be drunk young, this is a big powerful wine.
 Young vines?
-Vibrant ruby red, unusually deep colour for Sangiovese in purezza.
+Vibrant ruby red, intense colour for Sangiovese in purezza.
 Red cherries on the nose and sour cherry on the palate.
-The tannins are soft, with some welcome attack from the acidity, which makes it a better bet with food.
-The warmth of alcohol on the finish lets it down slightly, but in overall terms, it’s dangerously easy to drink.
+The tannins are soft, with some welcome attack from the acidity, making it a better bet with food.
+The warmth of alcohol on the finish lets it down slightly, but it’s dangerously easy to drink.

 With food, Mastio is an ideal wine to pair with a gourmet-style pizza. £16.50

 Crescendo, IGP Toscana Rosso, 2016.
 15%

-Crescendo is also 100% Sangiovese, but this wine is given 15 months maturation in new and used French oak barriques.
-Consequently, this is a much more complex expression and one with considerable ageing potential.
+Crescendo is also 100% Sangiovese, but this wine is given 15 months of maturation in new and used French oak barriques.
+Consequently, this is a much more complex expression with considerable ageing potential.
 Older vines?
 While again, this is a big powerful red wine, this is much more elegant, with an excellent balance between acidity, fruit, and alcohol.

-A deep garnet colour, again unusually deep for Sangiovese.
+A deep garnet colour, again intense for Sangiovese.
 There’s plenty of aromatic complexity.
 Sour cherries are the primary red fruit, but also other nuances appear as it opens up, toast and almond notes.
 Bergamot puts in a welcome appearance too.
 Then, those aromas reprise on the palate.
 There’s a lot of concentration, while the tannins have polish and ripeness.
 The oak treatment adds complexity without being intrusive.
 A long fading finish too.
 It feels that there’s much more yet to come.
 Given its Volterran, I’ll also venture to describe it as nicely sculpted.
-A class act that can hold its own with many a Supertuscan, which is no mean feat.
+It is a class act that can hold its own with many a Supertuscan, which is no mean feat.